sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 = What's the release cycle of extensions? =
 Every y.X update (1.1, 1.2, 1.3, etc.) will include a new extension.
 Every y.y.X update (1.0.1, 1.0.2, etc.) fixes bugs and/or adds new functionality to existing extensions.
 No X.y updates (2.0, 3.0, etc.) are planned as of now.
-We plan to release a new extension every (other) month.

 = I've received an error code, what now? =
 Follow the steps provided next to the error code, if any.
 If the error keeps coming back, let us know through on the support forums.